It had been an uneventful morning for Matt spent mostly office-bound at his desk attending to his back log of mounting paperwork.

 ‘Oh yeah… we got him,’ Brad said.
 ‘Got life for it…and rightly so.’

 Matt interrupted their chat session when he returned to the bullpen and summoned his team over to his desk.
 He sat perched on the front of his desk with his arms crossed while he chatted to his gathered team.

-As the team’s Supervisory Special Agent, Matt updated the team in relation to the latest ongoing surveillance their field office is conducting on known crime boss Alphonse Bonaduce.
+As the team’s Supervisory Special Agent, Matt updated the team in relation to the latest ongoing surveillance their field office was conducting on known crime boss Alphonse Bonaduce.

-Their target is suspected of bringing semi-automatic weapons and cocaine shipments into the US and moving them through fences in and around San Diego.
+Their target was suspected of bringing semi-automatic weapons and cocaine shipments into the US and moving them through fences in and around San Diego.